daizyio/destruct-js/README.md

 expect(result.lastByte).toBe(1);
 ```

-`endianness(Mode)` - switches the buffer to reading the specified endianness *from this point* i.e. it does not apply to previously read values.
+`endianness(mode: Mode)` - switches the buffer to reading the specified endianness *from this point* i.e. it does not apply to previously read values.

 ```
 const result =